This post is also available in: Nederlands

 - You can go to a lot more ATM’s to get cash.
 Most ATMs accept many different types of credit cards.
-Also, credit cards are a worldwide accepted payment method in shops, supermarkets and restaurants.
+Credit cards are a worldwide accepted payment method in shops, supermarkets, and restaurants.

-- For purchases made with your credit card, you are often insured if the product gets stolen, if you lose it or if it gets damaged within the first 180 days.
+- For purchases made with your credit card, most credit cards offer some type of insurance if the product gets stolen, if you lose it, or if it gets damaged within the first 180 days.

-- With some companies, you can save points, which you can use later on to reduce your purchase amount.
-Or, you can use them to get a cheap flight ticket to your next destination!
+- With some companies, you can save points, which you can use later to reduce your purchase amount.
+For example, you can use them to get a cheap flight ticket to your next destination!